Haig Avenue: Events

 The ground has played host to youth internationals in the past and has also been home to both Liverpool and Everton Reserves.
-It has also numerous hosted FA Women's Cup ties.
+It has also hosted numerous FA Women's Cup ties.
 Everton Ladies played the first half of the 2018-19 season at the ground.

 For the coronation of George VI in 1937, an estimated attendance of 15,000 packed into the ground for the celebrations.

 A rugby league match took place at Haig Avenue, then known as Ash Lane, on 1 January 1909 between Widnes and Australia, during the latter's inaugural tour.
 Approximately 4,000 spectators saw the tourists, who had established their tour base nearby on Albert Road, win 55–3.